MicrosoftDocs/MIMDocs/MIMDocs/pam/planning-bastion-environment.md

 - **USB restrictions** to protect against physical infection.

 - **Network isolation** to protect against network attacks and inadvertent admin actions.
-Host firewalls should block all incoming connections except those explicitly required and block all unneeded outbound Internet access.
+Host firewalls should block all incoming connections except those connections explicitly required, and block all unneeded outbound Internet access.

 - **Antimalware** to protect against known threats and malware.